abs-tudelft/sbd/doc/manual.md

             └── scala
                 └── example.scala

 This is typical for JVM languages.
-Typically more directories are added under the `scala` folder to resemble the package structure.
+More directories are added under the `scala` folder to resemble the package structure.

 The project’s name, dependencies, and versioning is defined in the `build.sbt` file.
 An example `build.sbt` file is